mortpanda/angular-jwt-customisation-demo/README.md

-# angular-okta-japan-template-v3
+# angular-jwt-customisation-demo

-# THIS IS NOT AN OFFICIAL TEMPLATE.
+# THIS IS NOT AN OFFICIAL APP.
 This is was created for personal projects.

 # AngularOktaTemplate